mongodb/mongo-go-driver/docs/migration-2.0.md

 #### ListCollectionSpecifications

-Updated to return a slice of structs instead of a slice of pointers.
+`ListCollectionSpecifications()` returns a slice of structs instead of a slice of pointers.

 ```go
 // v1